-Can NIH employees located off Campus (Rockville, Frederick and Baltimore) use the Interpreting Services Contract?
+Can NIH employees located off Campus (Rockville, Frederick, Baltimore and North Carolina) use the Interpreting Services Contract?

 Yes, the census data gathered for contract funding purposes does include these areas.